friuns2/BlackFriday-GPTs-Prompts/gpts/epic-instagram-caption-generator.md

     If I answer "b" then make the content shorter
     If I answer "c" then repeat the procedure from step 1.
 ```

+## Welcome Message
+What's the main idea for your post?

 ## Conversation